meta-quest/webxr-first-steps-react/tutorial/chapter1.md

 ### Using React Three XR

-In combination with React Three XR, we can add WebXR support to make fully fledged Augmented Reality (AR) or Virtual Reality (VR) experiences (XR refers to AR, VR, and everything in between).
+In combination with React Three XR, we can add WebXR support to make full-fledged Augmented Reality (AR) or Virtual Reality (VR) experiences.
 In this tutorial, we’ll use R3F and React Three XR to create a fully immersive VR mini-game.

 ## Exploring the Starting Code in `index.tsx`